On off-diagonal Ramsey numbers for vector spaces over $\mathbb{F}_{2}$: Proof of Theorem

 \begin{proposition} Consider subsets $A_1,\dots, A_r\subset G:= \F_2^n$.
 For each $\alpha,\gamma\in (0,1)$, there exists some subspace $V\le G$ with $\cdim(V) \ll r \LL(\alpha)^5\LL(\gamma)^2$ such that, for each $i\in [r]$, one of the following holds: \begin{itemize} \item (Sparsity):

 \item (Expansion):

 where

-\end{itemize} \end{proposition} With Proposition~\ref{stronger dichotomy} in hand, it will be easy to deduce our multicolor result.
+\end{itemize} \end{proposition} With Proposition~\ref{stronger dichotomy} in hand, it will be easy to deduce our multi-color result.
 This can be done by setting $\alpha=\gamma:= \frac{1}{10r2^{r}}$, and using the same sorts of reductions as in the last section.
-We defer the formal details to the end of this section, and first discuss the proof of Proposition \ref{stronger dichotomy}.
+We defer the formal details to the end of this section, and first handle the proof of Proposition \ref{stronger dichotomy}.
 As in \cite{chapman,sanders2}, let us start by first considering the following quantity.

 \begin{definition} Given a group $G$ and subsets $S,X\subset G$, denote by

 the so-called \textit{maximal density} of $S$ within (translates of) $X$. \end{definition}

 Whenever the underlying group $G$ is the additive group $\mathbb{F}_{2}^{n}$, we will actually only consider this quantity when $X$ is a subspace of $\F_2^n$.
 In this particular situation, we record the following simple observation. \begin{lemma} Consider subspaces $V' \subset V \subset \mathbb{F}_{2}^{n}$.
 Then for every $S\subset \mathbb{F}_{2}^{n}$. \begin{proof} This follows from an averaging argument.
 For convenience, let us write again $G:=\mathbb{F}_{2}^{n}$.
 Pick $g_0 \in G$ such that